 Holly & Evergreen Suite – Caters for people who have advanced dementia and higher level care needs.

 Maple Suite – Caters for people who are not necessarily reliant on 24-hour care, but may need some personal care assistance.

 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

-Before our inspection we reviewed the information we held about the service, including previous inspection reports, information which had been shared with us by the local authority and looked at any safeguarding alerts which had been made and notifications which had been submitted.
-A notification is information about important events which the service is required to tell us about by law.
-We had also asked the provider to complete a Provider Information Return (PIR).
-This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.
-The registered manager was asked to send us some further information after the inspection, which they did in a timely manner.
+Before our inspection we reviewed the information we held about the service including previous inspection reports.
+We considered the information which had been shared with us by the local authority and other people, looked at safeguarding alerts and notifications which had been submitted.
+A notification is information about important events which the provider is required to tell us about by law.

 To view the latest inspection report compiled by the CQC please click here »